Ashvin-Ranjan-Blog/Ashvin-Ranjan-Blog.github.io/_posts/2022-4-14-glass-number-and-open-forms.md

 $$F_n = F_{n-1} + F_{n-2}$$
 This recursive formula generates a sequence of integers (given the starting values of $1, 1$) that have a ratio which approaches the value $\phi$. $\phi$ can be described in may ways, and it is known that
 $$\phi^2 - \phi - 1 = 0$$
-Which we can then use to state
+Which we can then use to state:
 \begin{align}
 \phi^2 &= \phi + 1 \\
 \phi &= \pm \sqrt{1 + \phi} \\